flyingmachine/brave-clojure-web/content/functional-programming.md

   (prompt-rows))
 ```

-The functions are separated into three sections by comment blocks: one
+The functions are separated into four sections by comment blocks: one
-section for creating the board, one for moving pegs, and one for
+section for creating the board, one for moving pegs, one for
-handling i/o.
+representing the board textually and printing it, and one for handling
+input and game flow.
 Before all that, though, there's this:

 ```clojure
 (ns pegthing.core